SJSU272LabF17/Find-DupQuora/README.md

 the techniques involves calculating the cosine similarity between questions in the pair by frequency scores in the CSR Matrix built.

 ## Dataset:
 Quora has released a dataset consisting of question pairs earlier this year.
-It includes 404351 question pairs with a label column indicating if they are duplicate or not.
+The dataset can be downloaded from this link http://qim.ec.quoracdn.net/quora_duplicate_questions.tsv It includes 404351 question pairs with a label column indicating if they are duplicate or not.
 The score listed for each question pair as 1 if both are simalar and 0 if both are different.
-The dataset has 63.07% labelled as non duplicates and 36.93% labelled as duplicates
+The dataset has 63.07% labelled as non duplicates and 36.93% labelled as duplicates.

 ## Note:
 The dataset file is too big to run the cosine similarity technique in our machines, hence we executed the code with a smaller dataset on a Jupyter Notebook.